-If you are interested in jewelry design, you can create jewelry for family, friends or profit.
-Today's jewelry designers have more materials and tools to work with than ever before.
-Jewelry design can be an inexpensive hobby or a full-time profession.
+If you are interested in jewelry design, you can create jewelry for family, friends, or profit.
+Today's jewelry designers have more materials and tools to work with than ever before, and jewelry design can be an inexpensive hobby or a full-time profession.
 It can be as simple as stringing beads onto a necklace or as intricate as working with metals and gemstones.
 The choice is yours.

 Just Jewelry Designs

 Perhaps you don't want to make jewelry; you only want to design jewelry.
 Start with a sketchpad and draw out your ideas.
 Now, you'll have to find someone to team up with who does want to make jewelry.
-Your local craft stores may know the name of someone who will work with you, besides offering classes in jewelry making.
-You can also post a notice on your local library bulletin board, or ask friends if they know of someone who makes jewelry.
-You may even offer to pay the jewelry maker to bring your ideas to life.
+Your local arts college, library, craft store, or an online group in your area of interest might help you connect with someone.

 It's been said to do what you love and the money will follow.
 If jewelry is your passion, there are many different ways to make money designing jewelry.

 - Many designers sell their products at local craft fairs or flea markets, or work out consignment or wholesaling deals with local shops.

 - Others sell their jewelry online via Etsy, eBay, or other retailers.
 Going this route will require you to have some technical skill as well as the ability to photograph your jewelry well and write enticing descriptions.

 - Some jewelry makers offer their items at in-home parties, similar to a Tupperware party.
 The best way to start in this business is to ask a family member or friend to host a party.